oneaudit/openpoc/README.md

 ## Trickest Repository 🗺️

 [Trickest](https://github.com/trickest/cve) is one of the most popular open-source projects for monitoring exploits.<br>
-The main issue with their database is that it contains many dead links and irrelevant content.<br>
+The main issue with their database is that it contains many dead links or irrelevant content.<br>

-Aside from the links in `references.txt` and a few whitelisted sources, we are skipping around 90% of their links.<br>
+* ✅ Automated continuous integration
+* ✅ Manual filtering using a deny/allow list approach
+* ✅ Trust score implementation based on the source
+* ❌ Date exploits using the commit date

 ```
 > Source: https://github.com/trickest/cve